docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         Your new DKIM key(s) and OpenDKIM config files have been added to `/tmp/docker-mailserver/opendkim/`.

-    ??? note "LDAP accounts need to specify domains explicitly"
+    ??? note "LDAP accounts need to specify mail domains explicitly"

-        The command is unable to infer the domains from LDAP user accounts, you must specify them:
+        `setup config dkim` only makes an assumption of the primary mail domain from the FQDN assigned to DMS.
+When the DMS FQDN is `mail.example.com` or `example.com`, by default this command will generate DKIM keys for `example.com` as the primary domain for your users mail accounts to be using (`hello@example.com`).

+        Otherwise, the commands defaults (_when DMS is configured with `ACCOUNT_PROVISIONER=LDAP`_) are not able to source the extra mail domains known by your LDAP provider.
+If you need to support additional mail domains, then you must explicitly specify them by using the `domain` option:

         ```sh
         setup config dkim domain 'example.com,another-example.com'